 that occur when a heavy drinker suddenly stops or significantly reduces their

 alcohol intake.
 With AWS, you may experience a combination of physical and

 emotional symptoms, from mild anxiety and fatigue to nausea.
 Some symptoms of

 AWS are as severe as hallucinations and seizures.
-At its most extreme, AWS
+At its most extreme, AWS can

-hours to a few days after your last drink.
-These usually include at least two
+to a few days after your last drink.
+These usually include at least two of the

-for weeks.
-They may be more noticeable when you wake up with less alcohol in
+weeks.
+They may be more noticeable when you wake up with less alcohol in your

 - a fever

-Call for help or go to the emergency room.
-A high fever, hallucinations, and
+for help or go to the emergency room.
+A high fever, hallucinations, and heart

-Excessive drinking excites the nervous system.
+Excessive drinking excites and irritates the nervous system.
 If

 you drink daily, your body becomes dependent on alcohol over time.
 When this

 happens, your central nervous system can no longer adapt easily to the lack of

 alcohol.
-If you suddenly stop drinking or significantly reduce the amount of alcohol you
+If you suddenly stop drinking or significantly reduce the amount of

 People who are addicted to alcohol or who drink heavily on a